 During the fiscal year 2018, the Company recorded a \$42.5 million other-than-temporary impairment charge on a portion of its available for sale investments as a result of a decision to sell selected investments held in foreign jurisdictions in conjunction with our cash repatriation strategy following the U.S. tax reform legislation.
-The Company did not recognize any losses on investments due to other-than-temporary impairments in fiscal year 2017 or 2016.
+The Company did not recognize any losses on investments due to other-than-temporary impairments in fiscal year 2019 or 2017.
+Gross realized gains/(losses) from sales of investments were insignificant in the fiscal years 2019, 2018, and 2017.